WebAssembly/wasi-filesystem/wasi-filesystem.wit.md

 ///
 /// This requests an *advisory* lock, meaning that the file could be accessed
 /// by other programs that don't hold the lock.
 ///
+/// It is unspecified how shared locks interact with locks acquired by
+/// non-WASI programs.
+///
 /// This function returns `errno::wouldblock` if the lock cannot be acquired.
 ///